camtrees/camtrees.github.io/info-for-cam-volunteers/users-epicollect.md

 	- Access Method – Equipment required to harvest or pollinate the tree.
 	- Tree Photos – Two photos of the tree.
 	- Care Actions – Actions (water, weed, etc.) performed.
-	- Additional Info – Any info you feel like adding regarding the planting.
+	- Additional Info – Any info you feel like adding regarding the Wild tree.

 1. **WildTACF** – Data collected when recording information for a wild tree known to TACF
 	- Tree ID – ‘ME-‘ followed by two uppercase letters and three digits.